Corruption in Equatorial Guinea: Candido Nsue Okomo

 Until early 2015, Candido Nsue Okomo, the First Lady's brother, served as head of the state-owned oil company, GEPetrol.
 Foreign oil executives complained that Okomo made ludicrous and impossible demands of them and hindered investments.
-The Netherlands-based Centre for Research on Multinational Corporations noted that President Obiang and his family have personal interests in GEPetrol and that Transparency International gave GEPetrol a low score for transparency in its 2008 revenue report, indicating the company to be highly intransparent.
-Okomo is now minister of youth and sports.
+The Netherlands-based Centre for Research on Multinational Corporations noted that President Obiang and his family have personal interests in GEPetrol and that Transparency International gave GEPetrol a low score for transparency in its 2008 revenue report, indicating the company to be highly opague.
+Okomo is now Minister of Youth and Sports.

 Ruslan Obiang

 Ruslan Obiang, a son of the President, is Equatorial Guinea's sports minister and president of a top soccer club, the "Panthers".
 He has lived in Spain, where he encouraged firms to do business in his country.
 Several Spanish businessmen have complained about the consequences of these deals.
 One Spaniard who had paid $200,000 to secure a contract to build soccer stadiums described a system that involved bribes at every turn.
-After paying bribes for years, however, his deal eventually fell apart when he refused to pay any more in bribes to Ruslan Obiang and his associates.
+After paying bribes for years, however, his deal eventually fell apart when he refused to pay any more bribes to Ruslan Obiang and his associates.
 The businessman was critical of business in the country, saying officials exploit as much money as possible until moving on to another contractor.
-The businessman also noted that he had been threatened on several occasions, both with violence, and trumped-up rape charges that could have resulted in him being imprisoned.
+The businessman also noted that he had been threatened on several occasions, both with violence, and trumped-up rape charges that could have resulted in his being imprisoned.
 His report claimed that there is no avenue for justice in the nation, since "[t]he corruption is absolute and endemic; there is nobody you can turn to."
 After the deal collapsed, one of his business partners was visited at his Portugal home by men in dark suits who staked outside his home for several days as a threat and then visited him in his office.
-Herein they warned him that if he reported his story to the media or any authorities there would be consequences.
+Herein, they warned him that if he reported his story to the media or any authorities, there would be consequences.
 He concluded: "You sign a contract with the son of the president and you believe it is worth something.
 You have no idea what is going to happen to you.
 We had to flee the country.
 We were afraid for our lives."

 Ricardo Mangue Obama Nfubea

 Ricardo Mangue Obama Nfubea became prime minister in 2006 and promised to fight corruption.
-However his purported efforts have had an almost no impact on corruption in the country.
+However, his purported efforts have had almost no impact on corruption in the country.